ppy/osu-wiki/wiki/People/osu!monthly_team/en.md

 ### Main contributors

-The people listed below are the core of the osu!monthly team and participate every month in the production of the news posts.
+The people listed below are the core of the osu!monthly team and participate every month in the production of the news post.

 | Name | Role |
 | :-- | :-- |